-Robeco believes that a large impact can be made on advancing human rights by actively engaging investee companies and encouraging them to adopt robust human rights policies and practices.
-As such, we integrate minimum human rights standards in both our engagement and voting asks.
-Explicit human rights considerations are included in our proxy voting quidelines.
+Robeco believes that a large impact can be made on advancing social issues by actively engaging investee companies and encouraging them to adopt robust social policies and practices.
+As such, we integrate minimum social standards in both our engagement and voting asks.
+Explicit social considerations are included in our proxy voting guidelines.

-Furthermore, we address human rights risks through our ongoing engagement programs.
+Furthermore, we address social issues through our ongoing engagement programs.
 We engage with companies on topics such as human rights risks and labor practices.
 For instance, we engage with companies active in conflict-affected and high-risk areas on their human rights due diligence.
 We also engage on the topics of Modern Slavery and the Just Transition.
 Moreover, we seek collaborative action to increase our leverage.
 We are an active member of the Investor Alliance for Human Rights and the PRI Advance Stewardship initiative on human rights and social issues.
 The Active ownership approach applies to all of our investments.
-The percentage of companies under engagement for human rights related issues in different portfolios ranges from 0% to 100% of the portfolio.
+The percentage of companies under engagement for social issues is on average 4%.